Aanuoluwa101/clipshare/README.md

 1. While building this application, I had three threads.
 The two I have mentioned above and a third thread that monitors the clipboard for changes and this was an added CPU cost.
 I realized later that I could perform the check for clipboard changes in the UI's update method.
 This helped me remove an entire thread from the program and save CPU resources.

 2. I had to make a trade-off between having an extremely fast UI and memory consumption.
 At an update interval of 100 or 200 milliseconds, I noticed the memory usage of the app was as high as 30%.
 I decided to leave it at 500 milliseconds, and this drastically reduced memory usage to less than 1%.

+## Coding Style
+Code conforms to the conventions specified in [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/)

 ## How to Install